Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 See the commands.txt file for a full list of commands used.

 ## Updating to newer versions
-First you will have to stop the server with:
+First you will have to stop the server:
 ```
 docker stop modded-fika
 ```